-In this section, we will take $T = [t_0, \infty)$ and study the equilibrium states of SDCMs and, in particular, of steady SDCMs, which are SDCMs for which the dynamic structural equations and exogenous processes become explicitly time-independent asymptotically as $t \to \infty$ .
-We introduce an equilibration operation on a
+In this section, we will take $T = [t_0, \infty)$ and study the equilibrium states of SDCMs and, in particular, of steady SDCMs, which are SDCMs for which the dynamic structural equations and exogenous processes become explicitly time-independent asymptotically as $t \to \infty$.
+We introduce an equilibration operation on a steady SDCM, which equilibrates the model to an SCM such that all the equilibrium states of the SDCM are described by the solutions of the SCM.
+Intuitively, this equilibration operation separately equilibrates each dynamic causal mechanism, which corresponds mathematically to transforming each dynamic structural equation into a structural equation of the SCM.
+We show that this equilibration operation commutes with perfect stochastic interventions, without requiring the strong global stability assumption of Mooij et al. [55], which assumes that all the solutions equilibrate to the same static equilibrium state.
+This allows to study the causal semantics of the equilibrium states of steady SDCMs within the framework of SCMs.

 We start in Section 4.1 with the definition of equilibrating solutions and their corresponding equilibrium states.
 In Section 4.2, we define the class of steady SDCMs which have several convenient convergence properties.
-In Section 4.3, we show how we can equilibrate a steady SDCM to an SCM.
+In Section 4.3, we show how one can equilibrate a steady SDCM to an SCM.
 In Section 4.4, we show how the equilibration acts on the graph of an SDCM.
 In Section 4.5, we show that the equilibration operation commutes with intervention.
 We discuss in Section 4.6 the inverse problem of finding steady SDCMs for which all the solutions equilibrate to solutions of the SCM independently of the initial condition.
 We provide sufficient conditions under which one can construct a first-order steady SDCM such that its equilibration coincides with a given linear SCM.
 This establishes a class of linear SCMs that model the causal equilibrium semantics of certain linear dynamical systems.
 In Section 4.7, we discuss some subtleties in the causal interpretation of the graph of the equilibrated SDCM.